Trust & safety

 • What does the PVG-Verified badge mean? +

-• How is verification done? +
+• How is verification carried out? +

 Verifying a tutor independently